glassdfir/glassdfir.github.io/ADFIRWMC/Whole Course.md

 ### You have to dig
 As I built this course, I started realizing that perhaps the reader might not understand everything I am talking about.
 DFIR is not a field where everyone can know everything.
 It's just too wide and too deep.
 Attempting to define every term and provide background on all material would bloat this project beyond scope and diminish the value.
 If I didn't cover something, you might have to look it up.
 Searching for information is the crux of this job.

 ### I tried to keep it cheap
 In an effort to limit barriers to education, I tried to limit the examples in this course to native, open source, or readily available free tools.
-If for some reason I mention a commercial tool, it's because it is worth documenting for completeness.
-You are going to need a Windows 7 or newer system to play with to put a lot of this to use.
+Does that excluding commecial tools limit the completeness of this course?
+Yes, but this course is about developing your skills and not lining a vendor's pocket.
+Sadly, you are going to need a Windows 7 or newer system to play with to put a lot of this to use.

 ### Audience
 I think this course is written to provide examples of DFIR techniques for two groups of people:
- 1. Folks that have been in Information Security in one capacity or another and are looking to get into more DFIR work.
+ 1. Folks that have been in Information Security in one capacity or another and are looking to get into more hands on DFIR work.
  2. Others who might find this information useful or interesting.

 This should not be the first computer related course you attempt.